volusion/element-documentation/how-to/track-block-versions/README.md

 # How to Keep Track of Your Block Versions

-In this how-to guide we will explore how to keep track of block versions to maintain your block's code organized.
+In this how-to guide we will explore how to keep track of block versions to maintain and organize your block's code.
 We will assume that you are already developing a block locally and want to publish your block for the first time.

 An explanation about [Block Versions](../../explanation/block-versions/README.md) is a recommended read.